davidfdzp/SatnexV_WP21/README.md

 so that when we have enough samples with different labels the algorithm would be able to build a good model.

 The script run_ML_test.sh automates this.
-This script takes the binsize and he number of bins as arguments:
+This script takes the binsize and the number of bins as arguments:

 ./run_ML_test.sh 100 10